Particular/docs.particular.net/nservicebus/operations/auditing.md

 ### Using Code

-You can configure the target audit queue using the configuration API.
+Configure the target audit queue using the configuration API.

 snippet:AuditWithCode